 Before investing in a Hybrid, it is recommended that you seek professional guidance which takes into account your particular investment objectives, financial situation and needs from a professional adviser who is licensed by ASIC to give such advice.

 What should you do before you invest?

 The terms of each Hybrid are different and so it is important that you read the information in the relevant prospectus in its entirety before deciding to invest.

 The prospectus for a Hybrid issue will generally be published the bank’s website and on the ASX.

-In considering whether to invest in a Hybrid, it is important to consider all risks and other information regarding that investment in light of your particular investment objectives, financial situation and needs and circumstances, as the information in the prospectus will not take into account those objectives and circumstances.
+In considering whether to invest in a Hybrid, it is important to consider all risks and other information regarding that investment in light of your particular investment objectives, financial situation and needs, as the information in the prospectus will not take those into account.

 3. Consider the ASIC guidance for retail investors

 ASIC has published guidance on Hybrids and other similar securities on its MoneySmart website which may be relevant to your consideration of an investment in Hybrids.
 The guidance includes a series of questions you should ask before investing in Hybrids.

 4. Obtain further information about the issuing bank and the relevant Hybrid

 Bank issuers of Hybrids typically publishes information on the ASX which may have a material effect on the price of a Hybrid, including financial disclosures.
 You should consider reading this information before deciding to invest in Hybrids.